 A well-known example is Ernest Vincent Wright’s ‘Gadsby: A story of more than 50,000 words that does not contain the letter e’.
-This is quite a feat considering ‘e’ is the most commonly used letter in the alphabet and is particularly important when using pronouns, (he, she, they and we) and words constructed in the past tense (by using ‘ed’).
+This piece of work is quite a feat considering ‘e’ is the most commonly used letter in the alphabet and is particularly useful when using pronouns, (he, she, they and we) and words constructed in the past tense (by using ‘ed’).

-Ross Eckler Jr was a writer, who rewrote the nursery rhyme, ‘Mary had a little lamb’ in lipogram versions avoiding certain letters.
-His rhymes can be found here.
+Ross Eckler Jr was a writer, who rewrote the nursery rhyme, ‘Mary had a little lamb’ in lipogram versions avoiding designated letters.
+Read his creations here.

-A form of word-play seen used in modern times on signs and number plates, as well as in games such as dingbats and catchphrase.
+A form of wordplay seen in modern times on signs and number plates, as well as in games, such as dingbats and catchphrase.
 The concept is that the sounds of the words are represented in pictures, letters or symbols.

 A common one is IOU – I owe you